chandansp27/Web-QA-and-Content-Generator-Langchain-FastAPI/README.md

 ## Introduction

 This project provides an API that allows users to ask questions about web content and generate content based on specific formats and topics.
-It utilizes FastAPI and Streamlit frameworks for the backend and frontend, respectively.
+It utilizes FastAPI, Langchain, OpenAI API for the backend, and Streamlit for the front end respectively.

 ## Features